-Brompton SC General Training Group Descriptions
+Brompton SC General Training Group Descriptions (Updated version will be available soon)

 Training kit guidelines